LoginRadius/docs/content/references/sdk/ruby-sdk/index.md

-##### Reset phone ID verification (PUT)
+#### Reset phone ID verification (PUT)

- This API Allows you to reset the phone no verification of an end user’s account.
+This API Allows you to reset the phone number verification of an end user’s account.